maxsonBraunLab/atac_seq/README.md

 snakemake -j $num_jobs --verbose --use-conda --conda-prefix $CONDA_PREFIX_1/env --cluster-config cluster.yaml --profile slurm
 ```

-This will submit up to `$num_jobs` jobs (Default value: 100.
-This number can be changed in the wrapper script) to Exacloud servers and is appropriate for running computationally-intensive programs (read aligning, peak calling, finding consensus peaks, calculating differentially open chromatin regions).
+This will submit up to `$num_jobs` jobs (This number can be changed in the wrapper script) to ARC servers and is appropriate for running computationally-intensive programs (read aligning, peak calling, finding consensus peaks, calculating differentially open chromatin regions).

 ## Pipeline Summary